robertoalotufo/ea871.github.io/README.md

+EA871 - FEEC - Unicamp - 2015 (in Portuguese)
-This repository contains the course materials for the Microcontroller laboratory used at Faculty of Electrical and Computer Engineering in the year 2015.
+This repository contains the course materials for the Microcontroller laboratory Freescale KL25Z used at Faculty of Electrical and
+Computer Engineering in the year 2015.